-HCIS 343 Information Security and Privacy in Healthcare

-This course is designed to provide students with an introduction to current and emerging issues in healthcare information security, privacy and regulatory compliance.
-It also provides the students with a substantive overview and analysis of relevant information security subject matter that is having a direct and material impact on the healthcare system.
+HCIS 343 HCIS 343 Information Security and Privacy in Healthcare This course e is designed to provide students with an introduction to current and emerging is emerging issues in healthcare information security, privacy and regulatory compliance.
+It also prov ides the students with a substantive overview and ana lysis of relevant information security subject matter that is having a direct and material impact on the healthcare system.
 Prerequisite: HCIS 341.

-HCIS 399 Co-op Training Experience

-Each student must complete 8 weeks of practical training in an area related to his/her field of interest.
-This Co-op work experience is usually fulfilled during the summer semester of the third year into the program.
-Students are required to submit a formal report, and/or poster, and make a formal presentation about their Co-op experience.
-Prerequisites: ENGL 217; Senior Standing.
+HCIS 399Co-op Training Experience1(1,0)Each student must complete 8 weeks of practical training in an area related to his/herfield of interest.
+This Co-op work experience is usually fulfilled during the summersemester of the third year into the program.
+Students are required to submit a formalreport, and/or poster, and make a formal presentation about their Co-op experience.Prerequisites: ENGL 217; Senior Standing.

-HCIS 444 Healthcare Business Intelligence and Data Analysis

-This course enables students to learn how Healthcare Analytics and Health Information Exchange (HIE) solutions can help uncover new opportunities for growth, as well as gain an advantage in the profitable healthcare technology market.
+HCIS 444Healthcare Business Intelligence and Data Analysis3(3,0)This course enables students to learn how Healthcare Analytics and Health InformationExchange (HIE) solutions can help uncover new opportunities for growth, as well as gain an advantage in the profitable healthcare technology market.
 Other areas covered include: how to provide quality patient care while complying with government regulations and controlling costs; and how to increase your organization's visibility in a crowded healthcare field.
 Prerequisite: HCIS 341.

-HCIS 445 Research in Healthcare Information Systems 1(1,0)

-This course focuses on current research trends in the field of healthcare information systems.
+HCIS 445 Research in Healthcare Information Systems 1(1,0) This course This course focuses on current research trends in the field of healthcare information systems.
 It may incorporate technical seminars, advanced readings and special projects as required/approved by the department.
 Prerequisite: Senior Standing.

-HCIS 490 Summative Learning Experience 3(3,0)

-This is a graduation project directed on individual problems and research.
+HCIS 490 Summative Learning Experience 3(3,0) This is a graduation project directed on individual problems and research.
 Each student will have to complete it in her/his emphasis area.
 Prerequisite: ENGL 217.